Stefan-smiles/didit-reddit-upvote-yay/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+for this app i have fixed the UNIQUE section on the votes, the issue arose due to the section being commented out, i also connected the server to the database on supabase to allow use and editing of the schema and the sql.
+Add to that i added AUTH_GITHUB_ID and AUTH_GITHUB_SECRET and lastly for the MVP i also added an AUTH_SECRET.